 Contact: Halls Crossing Marina is operated by the park concessionaire ARAMARK (435-684-7000 at Halls Crossing, including ferry information; or 800-528-6154 for advance reservations); or visit the ARAMARK website.
 The National Park Service phone number at Halls Crossing is 435-684-7460.

 GPS coordinates: 37.473953, -110.718660

 There are no marina services available at Hite, but there are primitive boat launches and other visitor services.
 Boat launching is at your own risk and 4WD is recommended.
-The Hite Ranger Station has emergency services, visitor information, public restrooms, and a fish cleaning station.
-A convenience store is open daily except during the winter season with gasoline and diesel fuel available year round.
-Lodging and RV full hookup sites are available upon reservation with the park concessionaire ARAMARK.
-RV and portable toilet dump stations are also available, as well as potable water.
+The Hite Ranger Station has emergency services, visitor information, public restrooms, a fresh drinking water spigot and RV dump station.
+Most visitor services at Hite are currently suspended until a new concessionaire is selected.

 Contact: Contact the Hite Ranger Station for current conditions at Hite (435-684-2457).

 Popular Boating Destinations on Lake Powell

 Wahweap Bay is the most active center for boat excursions on Lake Powell, including the popular trip to Rainbow Bridge National Monument.
 The stone arc of Rainbow Bridge is composed of Navajo sandstone on a base of Kayenta sandstone.
 Rainbow Bridge spans 275 feet, reaching a height of 290 feet above Bridge Creek and ranging from 33 to 42 feet thick.
 Whether you take your own boat or sign up for a boat tour, a memorable excursion to Rainbow Bridge National Monument is at least a half-day adventure, and it includes a mile-long hike to get a good view of the natural bridge.